Nitro4542/getjumpscared/README.md

 # getjumpscared

-A single powershell script which will trigger a jumpscare, which was written in Python.
+A single Powershell script which will trigger a jumpscare from Five Nights at Freddy's which was written in Python

 I'm not sure if this works on Linux or Mac, because I obviously designed it for Windows.